statful/statful-client-ruby-aop/README.md

 ## License

-Statful Ruby Client is available under the MIT license.
+Statful Client For Ruby using AOP is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/statful/statful-client-ruby/master/LICENSE) file for more information.